greencardamom/WaybackMedic/README.md

 Nim 0.13.1
 GNU Awk 4.1

-The core functionality is medic.nim.
+The core functionality is medic.nim which copiles to a binary executable "medic"

 driver.awk "drives" (executes) medic, which in turn is executed by GNU Parallel in batches

-project is a tool for creating and managing batches of articles for processing by medic
+project.awk is a tool for creating and managing batches of articles for processing by medic

-bug is a tool to view article diffs after processing to see what changes medic proposed
+bug.awk is a tool to view article diffs after processing to see what changes medic proposed

-demon-* is the communication layer with AWB
+demon-* is the communication layer with AWB - deprecated with WaybackMedic2 in favor of Pywikibot

-When running AWB, if the demon detects changes to an article since medic processed it, it will re-process the article real-time to prevent unintended reverts

 Install and operate
 ==================